brunodles/AndroidSimplePreferences/README.md

 * *Annotate* the _persistant fields_ with `@Property`

 #### Saving \ Loading \ Cleaning
-To save the data as an activePreferences you just need to call `apply`.
+To save the data with a Dao you just need to call `dao.save(object, key)`.
-To load the data you just need to call `load`.
+To load the data you just need to call `dao.load(emptyObject, key)`.
-To clean the data you just need to call `clean`.
+To clean the data you just need to call `dao.clean(key)`.

 #### Fast sample
 ```java